What is PRX Remix?

 How do public radio stations use PRX Remix?

-In several ways -- pick what's right for you:
+In many ways -- pick what's right for you:

 - A bloc ranging from a weekly hour to a daily overnight service.